 Included in the blueprint book below.

-Email: mason.larobina@gmail.com or raise an issue on the GitHub repo.
+Email me at mason.larobina@gmail.com or raise an issue on the GitHub repo.

 For updates, star the repo or follow: